uptane/deployment-considerations/repositories.md

 If an external time source is implemented AND partial verification Secondaries are used, the following metadata is CONDITIONALLY REQUIRED in the Director repository's Targets metadata:

-* A representation of the public key(s) for the time server, similar to the representation of public keys in Root metadata.
+* A representation of the public key(s) for the external time source, similar to the representation of public keys in Root metadata.

 Listing the public key of the external time source in Director Targets metadata is necessary to allow partial verification Secondaries to perform key rotation.